Institute of Translation and Arabization

 The Institute of Translation and Arabization (TAI) (معهد الترجمة والتعريب) is the first Saudi academic institute specialized in translation and Arabization services.
 It is one of Imam Muhammad ibn Saud Islamic University specialized Institutions.

 About the Institute

 Establishment

-A Royal approval was issued regarding the establishment of the Institute of Translation and Arabization at Imam Muhammad Ibn Saud Islamic University pursuant to the Higher Education Council's resolution number (39/66/1432) issued in the Council's sixty-sixth session and dated in Shawwal the 20th /1432 A.H.
-(18 September 2011) based on the University Council's resolution number (2220–1430-1431 A.H.) issued in the sixth session and dated in Jumad II the 17th/1431 A.H.
-(31 May 2010) The Institute started its work as of Muharram the 30th/1433 A.H.
-(25 December 2011) with the appointment of its first Dean.
+A Royal approval was issued regarding the establishment of the Institute of Translation and Arabization at Imam Muhammad Ibn Saud Islamic University pursuant to the Higher Education Council's resolution number (39/66/1432) issued in the Council's sixty-sixth session and dated in 20 Shawwal 1432 AH (18 September 2011) based on the University Council's resolution number (2220–1430-1431 AH) issued in the sixth session and dated in 17 Jumada II 1431 AH (31 May 2010).
+The Institute started its work as of 30 Muharram 1433 AH (25 December 2011) with the appointment of its first Dean.
 Despite the Institute's recent establishment, the University's efforts in translation and Arabization are long-standing and began since its establishment.